govau/smart-cities/README.md

 basic auth.

-Production deploys are triggered when a tag is pushed with a version as tag name such as `v1.0.0`.
-To deploy, ensure the working directory is clean (i.e., all files have been added and committed), then:
+Production deploys are triggered when a tag is pushed with a version as tag name beginning with 'release-' followed by a timestmap, such as `release-20170714134437`.
+To deploy to production, ensure the working directory is clean (i.e., all files have been added and committed), then:

 ```
-npm run deploy
+git tag `date "+release-%Y%m%d%H%M%S"` && git push --tags
 ```